John Patrick Lowrie: Career

 He is noted for playing the roles of the Sniper in the online first-person shooter game Team Fortress 2, Agent Gray in the MMORPG The Matrix Online, as well as Odessa Cubbage and the male citizens in Half-Life 2.

 Lowrie has played Sherlock Holmes in the radio drama series The Further Adventures of Sherlock Holmes on the program Imagination Theatre since 2001.
 He also voiced Holmes in the program's related radio series The Classic Adventures of Sherlock Holmes.
 He and Lawrence Albert, who voices Dr. Watson on the program, are the longest-running audio Holmes and Watson team in American radio history.

-He wrote a science fiction novel published in 2011 titled Dancing with Eternity.
+In 2011, he published a science fiction novel titled Dancing with Eternity.
+An audiobook version narrated by Lowrie and McLain was released in April 2014.

+In 2021, Lowrie directed a livestreamed version of the play 'night, Mother starring his wife Ellen McLain and Sheila Houlahan on the online platform Twitch with the story adapted by McLain within the context of the COVID-19 pandemic.
+The filmed online play is performed through an online face-to-face chat with the screen split between McLain's and Houlahan's screens, occasionally interrupted by cuts to pre-filmed footage relevant to the story.

 Personal life

 His adolescence was spent in Boulder, Colorado, where he attended various high schools briefly before joining the United States Navy.

-He studied for a Ph.D. in Music Composition at Indiana University.
-He has been married to Ellen McLain since 1986.
-McLain also works as a voice actor, and has starred alongside him in Half-Life 2, Team Fortress 2, and Dota 2.
+He first met his wife Ellen McLain in 1984 in Arnhem, Netherlands, during the European tour of Show Boat, which McLain starred in.
+They returned to the United States, where they married and moved in together, initially in New York City.
+They then spent two years in Indiana, before they finally settled in Seattle to pursue acting.
+Lowrie has since voiced characters alongside McLain in Team Fortress 2, Half-Life 2, and Dota 2.